 (Answer: Where do you live?)

-If in the US, and you bought from AT&T, your iPhone 5 will be GSM, model A1428
+If in the US, and you bought from AT&T, your iPhone 5 is GSM, model A1428

-If in the US, and you bought from Verizon or Sprint, your iPhone 5 will be CDMA, model A1429
+If in the US, and you bought from Verizon or Sprint, your iPhone 5 is CDMA, model A1429

-UPDATE: If in the US, and you bought from Apple (their unlocked / no contract version), then you get the A1428.
+UPDATE: If in the US, and you bought from Apple (their unlocked / no contract version), then you have the A1428.

 (Thanks Deyner, and everyone keeping the comments so helpful.)

-If you live in Europe, your iPhone 5 will be a GSM model, regardless of the phone company, iPhone 5 model A1429
+If you live in Europe, your iPhone 5 is a GSM model, regardless of the phone company, iPhone 5 model A1429